cuijiyao01/docker-k8s-training/README.md

-# Docker and Kubernetes course for developers
+# Docker and Kubernetes fundamentals
-## (UNDER DEVELOPMENT)
+#### (UNDER DEVELOPMENT)

-This is the repo for the "kubernetes course for developers".
+This is the repo for the "kubernetes fundamentals course for developers".
+The focus is on docker and kubernetes as technologies, i.e. learning what they can do and how to use them.
 For an overview of topics see the agenda pages on top level.

 Official course entry in Successmap Learning System: [Kubernetes for Developers](https://performancemanager5.successfactors.eu/sf/learning?destUrl=https%3a%2f%2fsap%2eplateau%2ecom%2flearning%2fuser%2fdeeplink_redirect%2ejsp%3flinkId%3dITEM_DETAILS%26componentID%3dDEV_CC_PA_Kuber_1803_ILT%26componentTypeID%3dCOURSE%26revisionDate%3d1521715320000%26fromSF%3dY&company=SAP&_s.crb=qma6qdESsp4OG5PZUuisLG8Vx4c%253d)

 > Part of [Cloud Curriculum](https://jam4.sapjam.com/groups/zAfXdXPcJGlCUrBScXSWKP/overview_page/Y1fECzZLQ8qjIlyCQTRi76)

-## Preparation and Setup

-Follow the instructions on the page [Prerequisites and Environment Setup](https://github.wdf.sap.corp/slvi/docker-k8s-training/blob/master/preparation.md).

 ## Course outline
 High level topics are: